 In order to further emphasize the idea, the standard “London” and “New York” designations on the GMT scale are replaced with “Portsmouth” and “Port Royal” letterings in gorgeous royal blue.

-Finishing the picture, they took the signature leaf-shaped hour and minute hands and painstakingly skeletonized them providing the watch with even more aethereal appearance.
+Finishing the picture, they took the signature leaf-shaped hour and minute hands and painstakingly skeletonized them providing the ref.
+49870 with an even more ethereal appearance.

-The lack of traditional hour markers, as well as absolutely zero Superluminova on the hands will make the watch unreadable at night, so keep this in mind.
+The lack of traditional hour markers, as well as absolutely zero Superluminova on the hands, will make it unreadable at night, so keep this in mind.

 Pricing & Availability

-I highly doubt that the limited edition ww.tc may be considered a good investment since the initial drop in value after you first put the watch on your own wrist will probably never be offset if you factor in inflation.
-Yet, for a collector primarily interested in modern timepieces, this ww.tc World Wide Time Control JOHN HARRISON may very well be the rare example of a watch that is worth every penny that the manufacturer asks for it.
+I highly doubt that the limited edition ww.tc may be considered a good investment since the initial drop in value after you first put the trinket on your own wrist will probably never be offset if you factor in inflation.
+Yet, for a collector primarily interested in modern timepieces, the JOHN HARRISON edition may very well be the rare example of a watch that is worth every penny that the manufacturer asks for it.

 Build quality: 5/5